Plasma Instabilities Dominate Radioactive Transients Magnetic Fields: The self-confinement of leptons in Type Ia and Core-Collapse Supernovae, and Kilonovae: Particle-in-Cell Simulations

 Supporting the persistence of plasma-generated magnetic fields, \citet{GarasevDerishev16} show that a continuously injected, anisotropic particle distribution can produce long-lived, large-scale magnetic fields in relativistic collisionless shocks.
 Other studies of particle acceleration in relativistic shocks have also shown the effects of self-generated magnetic fields from filamentation instabilities \citep[e.g.,][]{Sironi11,Sironi13}.
 This aligns closely with our findings and supports the conclusion that magnetic fields generated by plasma instabilities can persist long-term.
 Once the instability saturates, the magnetic field will remain in the ejecta, influencing particle confinement and energy transport throughout its evolution.

-To examine how the particles are affected by the growing magnetic field, we show the initial and final distributions of particles in the two-dimensional velocity-space of $v_x$ and $v_y$, in Figure~\ref{fig:init_final_vel_energy}a and b.
+To examine how the particles are affected by the growing magnetic field, we show the initial and final distributions of particles in the 2D velocity space of $v_x$ and $v_y$, in Figure~\ref{fig:init_final_vel_energy}a and b.
 Due to the symmetry of the problem, $v_y$ and $v_z$ have the same statistical properties.
 The contours show the distributions of positrons, electrons, and ions.
 The inner levels of the contour represent a higher density of particles in velocity-space.

 Figure~\ref{fig:init_final_vel_energy}a shows the initial velocity distributions of the three particle species.
 The ions are cold and hence their distribution is centered at $v_{x,i} = 0$ and $v_{y,i} = 0$ with a small spread.
 The electrons have a much broader velocity distribution because they are comparably cold but less massive.
 Their distribution is centered at a velocity of $v_{x,e} = \frac{1}{6} v_{x,p}$ and $v_{y,e} = 0$.
 The positrons are the most energetic of the three populations since they are a hot beam drifting at $v_{x,p} = 0.866\,c$, corresponding to a Lorentz factor of $\gamma=2$.
 Figure~\ref{fig:init_final_vel_energy}b shows the final velocity distributions.
 The final distribution of ions is broader than the initial one, indicating some energy transfer to the ions.
 The positrons have scattered significantly in the perpendicular directions and their average drift velocity has decreased to $v_{x,p} \approx 0.67\,c$.
 In a longer simulation run up to $t = 2500\,\mathrm{\omega_{pe}^{-1}} = 13.9\,\mathrm{\mu s}$, the average drift velocity of the positrons continues to decrease, reaching values $v_{x,p} \ll c$.
 There is a second sub-population of electrons that has velocities in the $\boldsymbol{\hat{x}}$ direction that are much higher than initial.
 This illustrates the collisionless transfer of energy from the positrons to the electrons, due to the instability.